 SUNY Cortland's University Police Department is accredited by the New York State Division of Criminal Justice Services (DCJS).
-The University Police received their accreditation in March of 2011 and their re-accreditation in March of 2016.
+The University Police received their original accreditation in March of 2011 and their re-accreditation in March of 2016.

 Accreditation is a progressive and contemporary way of helping police agencies evaluate and improve their overall performance.
 It provides formal recognition that an organization meets or exceeds general expectations of quality in the field.
 Accreditation acknowledges the implementation of policies that are conceptually sound and operationally effective.

 The New York State program became operational in 1989 and has four principle goals: